-[1] VTM Transmitter
+[1] Video Transmitter Module (Transmitter)

-Figure 3-41 Mounting VTM Transmitter
+Figure 3-41 Mounting Video Transmitter Module (Transmitter)

-The aviation connector port of the VTM Transmitter should be connected to the aviation connector port of the Video Transmitter port on the Power Management Module using an aviation connector cable.
+2. The aviation connector port of the Video Transmitter Module (Transmitter) should be connected to the aviation connector port of the Video Transmitter port on the Power Management Module using an aviation cable.

-The mounting of a VTM Transmitter must meet the following requirements.
+The mounting of a Video Transmitter Module (Transmitter) must meet the following requirements.
 Failure to do so may result in the reduced quality of Video Transmitter Module images, even operational irregularities.

-- S128 The inlet and outlets of the Transmitter must not be blocked. - S129 As the Transmitter's antenna is located at the top of the Module, the top should not be blocked by any metal. - S130 As shown in the VTM Transmitter drawing, set the center of the VTM Transmitter be the circular center, no motor or electromagnetic device that may interfere with the Module should be within a hemisphere measuring 60mm from the center, to avoid interfering with Video Transmitter signals. - S131 If the VTM Link is used, the UART serial interface of the VTM Transmitter needs to be partially protected, by using protective devices such as foam and non-metallic guards.
+- S150 The inlet and outlets of the Transmitter must not be blocked. - S151 As the Transmitter's antenna is located at the top of the Module, the top should not be blocked by any metal. - S152 As shown in the Video Transmitter Module (Transmitter) drawing, set the center of the Video Transmitter Module (Transmitter) be the circular center, no motor or electromagnetic device that may interfere with the Module should be within a hemisphere measuring 60 mm from the center, to avoid interfering with Video Transmitter signals. - S153 If the VTM Link is used, the UART serial port of the Video Transmitter Module (Transmitter) needs to be partially protected, by using protective devices such as foam and non-metallic guards.

-3.10 Mounting Video Transmitter Module (Receiver)
+3.10 Mounting Specifications for Video Transmitter Module (Receiver)

-According to the size and mounting port of the Video Transmitter Module structure, the Receiver should be secured using self-purchased mounting clamps.
+According to the size and mounting port of the Video Transmitter Module (Receiver) structure, the Receiver should be secured using self-purchased mounting clamps.
 The securing position can be on a monitor or other support structure.